mdang/ga-lessons/python-oop/README.md

 Coding to an interface is essentially agreeing to a contract.
 Certain methods will always be available, the implementation could possibly change but the methods you implement on the surface will remain consistent.

-For example, it would be better to design a method called `login(accessToken)` then `loginWithJWT(accessToken)` because the format of the token could change later.
+For example, it would be better to design a method called `login(accessToken)` than `loginWithJWT(accessToken)` because the format of the token could change later.
 This shouldn't matter for the end user of the library.

 ### Inheritance